- (530) 757-5686

-A new statewide rebate program is now available to help residential customers replace thirsty lawn with beautiful low-water use plants.
+A statewide rebate program is available to help residential customers replace thirsty lawn with beautiful low-water use plants.
 This program will be run entirely through the State, not individual cities.
 View the state turf replacement rebate flyer.

 The California Department of Water Resources (DWR) is offering residential customers $2 per square foot (up to $2,000 total) for removing their lawn and replacing it with drought-tolerant plants, mulch, permeable pavers and efficient drip irrigation.
 Artificial turf is not eligible for the rebate, and projects must be completed within 90 days.

 About $12 million in rebates is available statewide, including for the Sacramento region, while $10 million is reserved for disadvantaged and drought-impacted communities, primarily located in the San Joaquin Valley.